 Contemporary call centre phone solutions have improved the situation and made it more productive to handle the large number of daily calls that challenge the current state of the customer support system.

-Abandoned call indicates that call centre functionality cannot match customer support environment requirements.
+Abandoned calls indicate that call centre functionality cannot match customer support environment requirements.
 Customer waiting time is another factor affected by many variables, such as agent awareness and handling customer queries efficiently.

 There are ways to help reduce the call drop rate at your call centre.